On this page

 Strongly typed JSON payloads (advanced)

-Strongly typed payloads help you:
+Strongly typed payloads let you:

 • Set the expected type once per flag or experiment.